Teembokeem/WDI_work/work/w01/d04/instructor/js_dom_manipulation/README.md

 - what element *heard* the event / is this handler registered to?
 - what kind of event is it?
 - if it's a key press, what key was it?
-- if it's a scroll, whic direction?
+- if it's a scroll, which direction?
 - etc…

 > How can an event's *target* be separate from the element that "heard"